ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ---
 title: 9 Must do Jekyll SEO optimizations
 desc: Jekyll SEO (Search Engine Optimization) is something I struggled hard to figure out since I moved from WordPress.
 Initially,it was hard but gradually I found out that we can do a lot of things using liquid syntax.
-Read how to rank higher on search engines.
 keywords:
 author: sharathdt
 tags: SEO Jekyll